SITUATED IN THE GLOBAL

 DIFFERENT WORK

-Our research focus on Cultures of Translation will continue to serve as an area of exploration, for example, via our »translators in residence.« Furthermore, we aim to establish an additional research field under the title Different Work.
+Furthermore, we aim to establish a research field under the title Different Work.
 This topic is intended to serve as an invitation to applicants who are critically confronting current sociopolitical, technological, and economic developments in the world of work.
 In the future, we will most likely be required to undertake different configurations of labor, an expectation that is associated with both fears and utopian aspirations.
 Even the »we« here remains vague.
 Who belongs to this »we«?
 In which countries and cultures?
 Men or women?
 Children or elders?
 Poor or rich?

 The spectrum of possible projects is wide.
 Different Work: The title refers to transformations in the world of work, some of which had already been described and imagined, such as the reorganization of postindustrial societies into service societies or the increasing subjectivation of work biographies expressed in terms of »Ich-AGs« (Me PLC’s) or the »entrepreneurial self« (Ulrich Bröckling).
 Different Work also relates to debates concerning technological perspectives—keywords: digitization, automation, artificial intelligence.
 Accordingly, the German Federal Ministry of Labor and Social Affairs opened in October of 2018 a »Denkfabrik Digitale Arbeitsgesellschaft« (Think Tank of the Digital Working Society).
 This begs the question of whether and how »working societies« will actually persist.
 Rather, will the prophecy of the economist John Maynard Keynes, who in the summer of 1930 predicted that in 2030 we would spend only fifteen hours per week on work, be fulfilled?
 Similar utopias have also been formulated by Benjamin Franklin, Karl Marx, and John Stuart Mill.
 How will alternatives to our current concept of work take shape?
 How will ideas of leisure, vacation, and consumption find new definitions?